Soft and Chewy Sugar Cookies

 - Make sure the butter is softened.
-It should be room temperature, not cold.
+It should be room temperature, slightly cool but not cold.

 - Really whip the butter and sugar together until very pale and fluffy.
-It should look almost white.
-This takes a minimum of 3 minutes on medium-high speed.
-Five minutes is better!
+It should look nearly white.
+This takes a minimum of 5 minutes on medium-high speed.
+Seven minutes is even better!

 - Once the flour’s gone in, be careful not to overwork the dough.
-Just mix in the dry ingredients until combined, and then turn the mixer off.
-Overmixing will develop glutens that may prevent the cookies from spreading properly.
+Mix in the dry ingredients until just combined, then turn the mixer off.
+Overmixing will develop glutens that may cause the cookies to tighten up and not spread.

 - Scoop the balls of dough to 1 1/2 tablespoons.
-Any larger than that, they may spread too much.
+Any larger than that, and they may spread too much.
 Any smaller, they may not spread at all.